ErikEJ/erikej.github.io/_posts/2023-08-31-from-database-to-ef-core-webapi-via-cli.md

 rmdir t.dacpac
 ```

-Finally, you can build a .dacpac package, which can be used to publish the database schema and as the basis for code generation in the following steps.
+Finally, you can build a .dacpac package, which can be used to publish the database schema in your deployment scripts and as the basis for code generation in the following steps.

 ```bash
 dotnet build .\AdventureWorks\AdventureWorks.sqlproj